edualgo/Grokking-Machine-Learning/README.md

 ## Objective
 This repo aims to contain different machine learning use cases along with the descriptions to the model architectures.

-## Documentation
-The documentation of the entire repo can be found at - <a href="https://abhijit2505.github.io/Grokking-Machine-Learning/">documentation</a>

 ## License

 This repository is under **MIT License** copyright @<a href = "https://github.com/Abhijit2505">Abhijit Tripathy</a>